Jakub202/MOL3022/README.md

 python app/main.py benchmark
 ```

-The benchmark uses test data from `data/signal_peptide_benchmark.fasta` and saves results to the `results` directory.
+The benchmark evaluates the model's performance on test data from `data/benchmark.fasta` and saves results to the `output/results` directory.

 ### Making Predictions